 Pedigree Sindy Dolls 1963+ England

-The Sindy doll is the British United Kingdom’s fashion doll equivalent to the Mattel Barbie doll.
+Pedigree’s Sindy doll is the British United Kingdom’s fashion doll equivalent to the Mattel Barbie doll.
 Marketed as “The Doll You Love To Dress!”
-Sindy looks similar to Ideals Tammy doll, in fact Pedigree got licensing permission to copy her as long as they changed the dolls name.
+If Sindy looks similar to Ideals Tammy doll, in fact Pedigree got licensing permission from Ideal to copy their Tammy doll, as long as they changed the dolls name.

-The first Sindy dolls usually have short brunette hair, sorta a bubble-cut style, painted eyelashes, she’s jointed at the neck, shoulders and hips, Sindy was sold boxed and wearing “The Weekenders” outfit consisting of a red, white and blue jersey pullover top, jeans and white vinyl shoes.
+The first Sindy dolls usually have short brunette hair, a bubble-cut style, painted eyes and facial features, Sindy is jointed at the neck, shoulders and hips and sold boxed wearing “The Weekenders” outfit consisting of a red, white and blue jersey pullover top, blue jeans and white vinyl shoes.

-Sindy has lots of fashions that were labeled with a paper tag until 1984, then they went to a fabric tag.
+Sindy has lots of clothes fashions that were labeled with a paper tag until 1984, then a fabric tag.
 The earlier tags being paper were easily destroyed.
-She has a boyfriend Paul introduced in 1965, a sister Patch in 1966 who each have their own wardrobes and of course no fashion girl is complete without houses, cars and more, to accessorize her lifestyle.
+Sindy’s boyfriend Paul was introduced in 1965, her sister Patch in 1966 and each doll has their own wardrobes and of course no fashion girl is complete without houses, cars and more to accessorize her lifestyle.

 1963 Sindy Weekenders outfit, a blue, white and red long sleeve knit pull on tee shirt, front snap and zipper blue jeans with yellow stitching, red elastic headband, white plastic molded sneakers with ties.